 Application of PDPA compliance

-In general, the PDPA applies to the disclosure, usage, and collection of data in Thailand or of Thailand citizens.
-There are some cases where data processors and data controllers must adhere to the PDPA when they are outside of Thailand:
+In general, the PDPA applies to any disclosure, usage, and collection of data in Thailand or pertaining to Thai citizens.
+There are some cases where data processors and data controllers must adhere to the PDPA even when they operate outside of Thailand:

-Lawful bases for collection, usage, and disclosure of Personal Data
+Legal Grounds for Collection, Usage, and Disclosure of Personal Data

-There are only six lawful bases for this practice.
+There are only six lawful permissions for this practice.
 In any other case, consent is required from the data subject.

 There are criteria that must be met for consent to be considered valid: